Licensed & Insured • Guelph, Ontario

 Prioritized Recommendations

 Based on findings, we provide prioritized recommendations with scope of work for each.
-Common solutions include exhaust fan replacement, duct rerouting to code-compliant terminations, range hood ducting, and makeup air installation.
+Common solutions include duct rerouting to code-compliant terminations, HRV servicing and rebalancing, and makeup air installation.

 4